These questions are those most frequently asked by newcomer's

 What about course work and curricula?

-There is a wealth of material on the internet which you
+There is a wealth of material on the internet which

-stages used in schools.
+covering Key stages used in schools.

-One piece of advice would be not to spend a fortune on
+One piece of advice would be not to spend a fortune

-for your child and what does not.
+works for your child and what does not.

 Do I have to teach the National Curriculum?

 The National Curriculum only applies to state schools

 as do things like literacy and numeracy hours.
 As a home educator

 it is up to you and your child what, how and when you study.
 However,

 should you want to follow the national curriculum the DfES web site

 has details of what it covers which you can download.
 See my legal

 guide for further advice.